BTT-Snowflake-1C/AI-Studio-SnowflakeTeam1C/README.md

 - Built an interactive **Streamlit-on-Snowflake dashboard** analyzing healthcare access across Arizona counties
 - Combined **SVI, heat risk, and hospital capacity** into a single analytical view
 - Identified counties at highest risk of being **medical deserts**
-- Delivered **interpretable visual analysis** for policy and public health use
 - Integrated a **Snowflake Cortex AI assistant** for natural-language insights
-- Built an interactive Streamlit dashboard deployed natively in Snowflake
 - Combined SVI, heat risk, and hospital capacity into a single analytical view
-- Identified counties at highest risk of being medical deserts
--	Delivered interpretable visual analysis for public health and policy use
--	Integrated a Snowflake Cortex AI assistant for natural-language insights

 ---